Wednesday, January 31, 2018

 This cycle comprises three large scale murals.
 Although partially erased and still largely unrestored, as we shall see, they do not relate to the processional frescoes opposite.

 The center panel of the triptych illustrates the Annunciation of the birth of John the Baptist, the patron saint of the monastery.
-A richly robed, kneeling figure, identifiable as the priest and prophet Zacharias, waves a censer at an altar emblazoned with a large foliated cross.
+A richly robed, kneeling figure, identifiable as the priest, prophet and father of St. John, Zechariah, waves a censer at an altar emblazoned with a large foliated cross.

-A now partial San Gabriel rises in a cloud above the altar to announce the divine conception of John the Baptist to the incredulous Zacharias.
+A now partial San Gabriel rises in a cloud above the altar to announce the divine conception of John the Baptist to the incredulous Zechariah.

 An awed group kneel in prayer from the doorway of an adjacent temple.